ldoge/litedoge-js/docs/configuration.md

 These options must be saved in `wallet.conf`.
 They can also be passed as environment variables or command-line variables if they are preceeded with a `wallet-` prefix.
-(See [CHANGELOG.md](https://github.com/bcoin-org/bcoin/blob/master/CHANGELOG.md#configuration-changes))
+(See [CHANGELOG.md](https://github.com/ldogejs-org/ldogejs/blob/master/CHANGELOG.md#configuration-changes))

-For example, to run a bcoin and wallet node on a remote server that you can access from a local machine, you would launch bcoin with the command:
+For example, to run a ldogejs and wallet node on a remote server that you can access from a local machine, you would launch ldogejs with the command:

-`bcoin --network=testnet --http-host=0.0.0.0 --wallet-http-host=0.0.0.0
+`ldogejs --network=testnet --http-host=0.0.0.0 --wallet-http-host=0.0.0.0
 --wallet-api-key=hunter2 --wallet-wallet-auth=true`

 ### Bcoin client:

-- `node-host`: Location of bcoin node HTTP server (default: localhost).
+- `node-host`: Location of ldogejs node HTTP server (default: localhost).
-- `node-port`: Port of bcoin node HTTP server (defaults to RPC port of network).
+- `node-port`: Port of ldogejs node HTTP server (defaults to RPC port of network).
 - `node-ssl`: Whether to use SSL (default: false).
-- `node-api-key`: API-key for bcoin HTTP server.
+- `node-api-key`: API-key for ldogejs HTTP server.

 ### Wallet database: